tonqa/JustType/README.md

 These all were amazing projects, but there is a lack of keyboard extensions for the **native iOS UI**, which are **freely available** for every app developer.
 We want something to be more built-in.
 So we built a framework on top of the existing UIKit of iOS, which integrates much better with the traditional text input.

 **The iOS keyboard and text navigation is often cumbersome**.
 E.g. in order to jump to the preceding word in a text you need a lot of touches on the top of the text input itself.
 You can not directly make the word upper or lower case if you are in between a word.
-Also though there is a built-in syntax checker, you can only choose all suggestions by holding on a word.
+Also though there is a built-in syntax checker, you can only choose a suggestion by holding on a word.
 You never directly see what words it suggests.
 We can do better!

 This project tries to **not change** or temper with the **iOS default behavior** of texts.
 The highest priority of this project is instead to be fully compatible with iOS UITextFields and UITextViews.
 The default keyboard and text handling shall not be modified in any imaginable way, but instead this project adds on top of both.